by Karl Furlong

 Although EPA ratings, MPGe figures, and an official range are unknown, around 220-250 miles per charge looks like a realistic outcome when the car is evaluated locally.
 Those specs are not amazing but neither are they surprising since high-performance EVs rarely have a great range.
 For instance, the Porsche Taycan Turbo S can only go 201 miles on a full charge.

-Despite most technical specifications and the full exterior being revealed, the interior of the Maserati GranTurismo Folgore remains concealed.
-We do know quite a bit about what to expect, though.
+The interior of the Maserati GranTurismo Folgore has a welcoming design and a high standard of craftsmanship.
 A much more digital environment than before, the Folgore comes with a 12.3-inch center display, an 8.8-inch comfort display, and a 12.2-inch digital instrument display.

 Wireless Apple CarPlay and Android Auto allow one to connect their devices, and a reconfigurable heads-up display is available.
 Maserati has also updated its classic in-car clock.
 This digital clock has three skins to choose from and four dynamic animations.